 After considering all the shore excursions offered by the ship, we decided to tour Istanbul at our own pace with Rick's Istanbul guidebook, because we already knew which sites we wanted to see and where they were located (all within a small area in the old town).
 Topkapi Palace was closed on Tuesdays (today was a Tuesday), so it was one less site we otherwise would have to consider whether to cram into the day's schedule.

 Both the Blue Mosque (free of charge) and Hagia Sophia (25 lira admission) were very crowded.
-It looks like the relative low cost of traveling in Turkey, the friendliness of Turkish people, and the political unrest of Egypt, all contributed in making Istanbul a very popular tourist destination in recent years.
+It seems like the relative low cost of traveling in Turkey, the friendliness of Turkish people, and the political unrest in Egypt, all contributed to making Istanbul a very popular tourist destination in recent years.
 On the square outside Hagia Sophia there was a high school marching band playing, and many school-aged children milling about.
-A student approached Mei-Ching for a survey of questionnaires including if this was our first trip to Istanbul, where have we visited prior to Istanbul, what did we like the most so far in Istanbul, and what did we dislike the most so far in Istanbul etc. Our Istanbul guide book (purchased in 2009) listed the admission fee to Hagia Sophia as 10 lira/pp, so it was a surprise when the clerk at the ticket window said it was 25 lira (13.75 USD, or 10.69 Euro).
+A student approached Mei-Ching for a survey of questionnaires including whether this was our first trip to Istanbul, where we had visited prior to Istanbul, what did we like the most so far in Istanbul, and what we disliked the most so far in Istanbul, etc. Our Istanbul guide book (purchased in 2009) listed the admission fee to Hagia Sophia as 10 lira/pp, so it was a surprise when the clerk at the ticket window said it was 25 lira (13.75 USD, or 10.69 Euro).
 On our way out of Hagia Sophia we overheard a guide telling his group that Hagia Sophia received 2 million visitors in 2011, and with 25 lira admission per person, the annual income from admission was 30 million US dollars!
-Enough to fund many restoration projects through out the country.
+Enough to fund many restoration projects throughout the country.

 After Spice Market, we took a tram for 3 stops to go back to our ship to quench our thirst.
 The ship's lemonade was much more refreshing than the lemonade we had at the fish restaurant.

-In the evening we took the tram to Kabatas stop then changed to the funicular to go up to Taksim square and strolled the main shopping street, the Istiklal Caddesi.
+In the evening, we took a tram to the Kabatas stop, then changed to the funicular to go up to Taksim square and strolled the main shopping street, the Istiklal Caddesi.
 This is the modern New District of Istanbul.
 This area (north of the Golden Horn) used to be settled by the Genoa (in today's Italy) traders during the late Byzantine period.
 (Byzantine Empire, 東羅馬帝國, 395 - 1453.)
 The crowd on Istiklal street was amazingly thick on a Tuesday evening, it was hard not to bump into someone while walking.

 On the funicular ride from Taksim square back to Kabatas, a crisply dressed young man sat next to us.
 He told us that he went to school in the US for five years, then worked at ADP's investment department for another five years.
 He then moved back to Istanbul, and is working in banking.
-He lives on the Asia side, because he could get more space for the same amount of money than on the European side.
-He also told us that he paid 70 lira for a monthly transportation pass which granted him unlimited rides on local tram, funicular, and ferry.
-Wow! that is very good public service for the local folks.
+He lives on the Asian side, because he could get more space for the same amount of money than on the European side.
+He also told us that he paid 70 lira for a monthly transportation pass, which granted him unlimited rides on local tram, funicular, and ferry.
+Wow!
+That is a very good public service for the local folks.

 CruiseDay 8 - Istanbul Photo (5/23/2012, Wednesday, till 1:00PM):

 The Turkish people we met were very friendly and helpful.
 People on trams would give up their seats for us, either because of our silver-colored hair or because they could tell we were visitors from a foreign country.
-On trams we often had conversations with seat neighbors, they were interested to learn where we came from.
+On trams, we often had conversations with seat neighbors.
+They were interested in learning where we came from.
 However, a pastry shop's cashier inflated our total price and overcharged us, because we looked like tourists and were easy prey.
 That was the only exception.

 At 1pm our ship slowly sailed away from Istanbul.
-Everyone was on the open deck at 11th, 12th, or 13th floor craning necks or taking photos.
+Everyone was on the open deck on the 11th, 12th, or 13th floors craning their necks or taking photos.
 We saw the gardens of the Topkapi palace immediately in front of us, and beyond that were the orange-tinted Hagia Sophia and the 6-minareted Blue Mosque, all in one frame.
 It was a very beautiful sight.